 Void fill is seldom used in conjunction with any of the foundation repair methods.
 Void fill is accomplished by injecting a slurry of ash, cement and soil under the foundation after it has been lifted.
 If the clay soil is not at its maximally expanded state, the late intrusion of moisture will cause the void fill material to push the concrete slab.
 Urethane injection both fills a void and lifts the foundation at the same time.

-Pressed Steel Piers provide optimal foundation repair for most homes in the Dallas Fort Worth area, with a typical depth of 22 feet and a maximum depth of 70 feet.
+Pressed Steel Piers provide optimal foundation repair for most homes in Plano and the Dallas Fort Worth area, with a typical depth of 22 feet and a maximum depth of 70 feet.
 These piers are normally driven to bedrock and permanently fix the foundation problem, eliminating any chance of foundation settlement.
 The pier is not practical in Houston, where the depth to bedrock may be 600 feet.

 Helical Steel Piers are ideal for the repair of lightweight concrete slab foundations, pier and beam foundations and add-ons.
 The helical (spiral) plate with steel shaft is augered to a depth of 15-20 feet at a specified rotational torque resistance to assure that the pier is secured in solid soil.